 Not all USB drives perform equally.
-If a USB flash drive fails to update the Vapor-logic firmware, perform the following procedure with a different USB flash drive:
+If a USB flash drive fails to update the Vapor-logic firmware, perform the procedure with a USB flash drive of a different brand and size.

 Electric shock hazard All circuits must be energized for this firmware update procedure.
 Contact with energized circuits can cause severe personal injury or death as a result of electric shock.